thehappycheese/nicklinref_csharp/readme.md

     [Azure API Management](https://azure.microsoft.com/en-au/products/api-management)
     do not allow the `null` origin to be explicitly permitted. `Origin:null` headers will be met with `Access-Allow-Origin:*` which is no good.
-It seems unavoidable that the proxy MUST suport responding with `Access-Allow-Origin:null`.
+It seems unavoidable that the proxy MUST support responding with `Access-Allow-Origin:null`.
 - [ ] various query validation checks may be missing
   - e.g. Check `slk_from`>=`slk_to` etc